ddmee/donalmeecom/fastai.markdown

 - learning rule; and
 - operating in an environment.

-Things that meet these requriements in theory could all sorts of work.
+Things that meet these requriements, in theory, could do all sorts of work.
+And this sort of machine is what we have now realised with deep learning.
+And what we'll be looking at in these notes.

 In the 1990s, some institutions were using neural-networks to do things like credit scores.
 But the networks were rather unweldy and slow.
-Largely because they were not 'deep' networks.
-While it is theoretical shown that a network of only two layers of neurons could approximate almost any mathematical relationship/model, in practice, these networks were too big and slow.
+Largely because they were not 'deep'/multi-layered networks.
+While it is theoretical shown that a network of only two layers of neurons could approximate almost any mathematical relationship/model, in practice, these networks are too big and slow.
 Other researchers had shown, to get good practical performance, you needed to add more layers of neurons to the network.
 Thus 'deep' refers to the use of many layers of neurons to boost the networks performance characteristics.

 Now with faster hardware, algorithms and data, we are at the point were we can realise Rosenblatt's ambition.